GetStream/stream-chat-android/documentation/docs/client/setup/initializing_sdk.md

 sidebar_position: 2
 ---

-Integrating with the you need to initialize the `ChatClient`.
+When integrating with Stream Cha, your first step is initializing the `ChatClient`.
 The `ChatClient` is the main entry point for all operations in the library.
 Create a single `ChatClient` and re-use it across your application.

 A best practice is to initialize `ChatClient` in the `Application` class and create a static reference to the client: